objectfoo/js-style/guide.md

 ### Variables

+Use a single variable statement, put all variables at the beginning of the scope, right after your `'use strict';` statement.
 Avoid meaningless variable names, function names should begin with a verb and variable names should begin with a noun.

 Always use literals to create new Arrays or Objects.
 Prefer regular expression literal`/test/.test('testable')` to new Regexp();